losnoco/Cog/Frameworks/OpenMPT/OpenMPT/doc/module_formats.md

   thread-safe for libopenmpt.
 * `FileReader` instances may be used to treat a portion of a file as its own independent file (through `FileReader::ReadChunk`).
-This can be useful with "embedded files" such as WAV or Ogg samples.
+This can be useful with "embedded files" such as WAV or Ogg samples (see MO3 or SymMOD for examples).
   Container formats such as UMX are another good example for this usage.
 * Samples *either* use middle-C frequency *or* finetune + transpose.
 For the few weird formats that use both, it may make sense to translate everything into middle-C frequency.